Please ensure Javascript is enabled for purposes of website accessibility

 Table of Contents

 If a creditor sues you over a past-due debt and wins, it results in a judgment.
-This is essentially a court order stating that you need to pay the creditor what you owe.
+This is essentially a court order stating that you must pay the creditor what you owe.
 But what if you can’t afford to pay the entire amount immediately?
 Can you make payment arrangements after a judgment?

 First phone